learn-co-students/module-2-code-challenge-round-1-houston-web-03092-module-2-code-challenge---superheroines-1587131509/README.md

 ***Read through these deliverables carefully to understand the requirements for this code challenge.
 Tackle them one by one, as they build on each other sequentially.***

-### 1. Heroine-Power association
+### 1. Association

 Create the association between the models.
-Update the schema and models to create the HeroinePower association.
+Update the schema, adding a foreign key where necessary to support the association.

-A HeroinePower should have a:

-- a heroine
-- a power

-Each Heroine can have multiple powers.
-Powers can belong to multiple Heroines.
+Each Heroine may only be gifted with ONE power.
+Powers can be shared by multiple Heroines.

-### 2. Heroine index page links

-On the heroines index page, a heroine's super name should link to that heroine's show page.

-### 3. Heroine show page

-Each Heroine show page should include the:

-- name (eg. Kamala Khan)
-- super name (eg. Ms. Marvel)

-### 4. Power show page

-Power show page should include the:

-- name
-- description
+Then run `rails db:migrate`, and `rails db:seed` to set up the database, and run `rails s` to start the server

-### 5. Heroine Create page
+### 2. Heroine Create page

 Show a form to create a new Heroine.
 It should have: